Glynz/Groomsmen_Project/README.md

 * [Twitter Bot](https://www.instructables.com/id/Raspberry-Pi-Twitterbot/)

 # Closing
 As a final note, feel free to reach out to me if you guys run into any issues.
-This is the least I can do on my part as thanks for the time and energy that you have contributed to make my wedding a special and memorable day.
+This is the least I can do on my part as thanks for the time and energy that you have contributed to make my wedding and everything leading up to this point a special and memorable experience.
+You guys are the best.